Illinois Hourly Payroll Calculator

 4. PTO, Holiday, and Sick Leave in Illinois

-All employers in the State of Illinois are required to pay their employers for any earned vacation hours upon separation from your business.
+All employers in Illinois are required to pay their employees for any earned vacation hours upon separation from your business.
 Sick pay is not required to be paid at separation unless the employer’s written policy says so.

 The Employee Sick Leave Act requires employers to allow employees to use any sick leave they earned to care for certain relatives under the employer policies.